 Places to visit - In the UK

 So you want to know more about British Post Boxes?
 Why not visit the website of the group who REALLY know?
 The Letter Box Study Group is the acknowledged authority on the history, reporting, identification and classification of British Post Boxes.
-For physical artefacts, it is hard to beat The British Postal Museum & Archive.
-The BPMA houses Britain's national philatelic collections and has an unrivalled collection of postboxes in the Museum Store which can be viewed by appointment and on frequent regular open days.
+For physical artefacts, it is hard to beat The Postal Museum (Formerly the British Postal Museum & Archive - BPMA).
+The Postal Museum houses Britain's national philatelic collections and has an unrivalled collection of postboxes both at their superb new museum HQ, open daily, at Calthorpe House in London and at the Museum Store in Loughton, Essex, which can be viewed by appointment.

 Mention must be made of the superb private: